AshkanMoradi/My_Portfolio/README.md

 Each project demonstrates different aspects of my technical skills.

 ## Power BI
-This section includes some of my dashboards desigend and modeled in Microsoft Power BI.
+This section includes some of my dashboards designed using Microsoft Power BI.
 ## Python
 This section includes some of my scripts and practices in Python language.
 ## T-SQL